Ouxsoft/LHTML/docs/README.md

 ```

 #### Argument Elements
-Arguments can be added as a children of the element using the `<arg/>` element.
+Arguments can be declared using a children `<arg/>` elements.
 When using this method the `<arg>` name attribute specifies the argument's name and the inner contents specify the value.

 #### Example
-In the following example, `block` features three arguments:
+In the following example, `block` features three arguments, two of which are declared using argument elements.
 + `name` set to the value "Test";
 + `min` set to a value of 0; and
 + `limit` set to a value of 1.